odebroqueville/contextSearch/README.md

 ![How to define a search engine](images/searchEngineDescription.jpg)

+Please refer to the 3rd screenshot above.

 <ol>
 <li>The checkbox at the start of a line determines whether the search engine should appear in the context menu.</li>
 <li>The next item on the line contains the name of the search engine and is followed by a keyword.</li>
 <li>This keyword is used in the url address bar (or omnibox) after the word “cs “ and before the search terms (e.g. to search for linux using the search engine Wikipedia, you would type: ‘cs w linux’, where w is the keyword assigned to Wikipedia).</li>
+<li>Next, you can assign a keyboard shortcut to a search engine to perform a quick search.
+Please note that not all key combinations will work as some may be reserved by the browser or your system.</li>
 <li>The second checkbox specifies whether you’d like to use the search engine in a “multi-search”.
-A “multi-search” is a search performed using multiple search engines and can be selected in the context menu.</li>
+A “multi-search” is a search performed using multiple search engines and can be selected in the context menu of in the grid of icons.</li>
 <li>The checkbox is followed by the search query string.
 This is the generic url you would use to perform a search.
-Search query strings may contain the parameters %s or {searchTerms} where you'd like your search terms to appear, i.e. the selected text.</li>
+Search query strings may contain the parameters %s or {searchTerms} where you'd like your search terms, i.e. the selected text, to appear.</li>
 <li>Click on and drag the move icon to the left of the trash icon to move each search engine up or down in the list.</li>
 <li>Click on the trash icon to remove a search engine from the list.</li>
 </ol>